Vpekdas/CPP-Modules/README.md

 ### Future Plans

-There are currently no plans to further improve the "CPP_Modules" project.
+There are currently no plans to further improve the "CPP-Modules" project.
 The experience gained from this project has been invaluable and will be applied to future projects.

 ### Current Status